mindspore-ai/models/official/cv/mobilenetv2/README.md

 ### Result

 Training result will be stored in the example path.
-Checkpoints will be stored at `. /checkpoint` by default, and training log  will be redirected to `./train.log` like followings with the platform CPU and GPU, will be wrote to `./train/rank*/log*.log` with the platform Ascend .
+Checkpoints will be stored at `. /checkpoint` by default, and training log  will be redirected to `./train.log` like followings with the platform CPU and GPU.

 ```log
 epoch: [  0/200], step:[  624/  625], loss:[5.258/5.258], time:[140412.236], lr:[0.100]